How to trade the NASDAQ 100?

 - The company must be free of bankruptcy proceedings.

-Why Invest in the Nasdaq 100 Index
+Why Trade the Nasdaq 100 index

 Investing in the Nasdaq 100 offers investors an expanded exposure to a wide range of organisations in the non-financial industry.
 Here are the top reasons why traders opt for the Nasdaq 100 index.